 By nature, a group message on a personal phone creates one large thread.
 Meaning everyone can see all the messages sent and received.

 This can be great if you’re looking to chat collaboratively without starting a busy email thread.

 However, SMS software and texting apps are different because they can enable something called one-way group messaging.

 Here, only the sender can send messages to the group, everyone else is simply a viewer.
-Additionally, nobody else can see the other recipients’ names or phone numbers—only the sender can.
+Think of it like a “BCC text message.”
+Nobody else can see the other recipients’ names or phone numbers—only the sender can.